StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/download-a-dashboard.md

-### How to Download a Dashboard
+# How to Download a Dashboard

 This topic provides step-by-step instructions for downloading a [dashboard](about-dashboards.md) in TheHive.

-For other format than JSON, otherwise, refer to the other topic
+The PNG format is available for both the entire dashboard and individual [widgets](widgets-dashboards.md), while the CSV format is only available for individual widgets.

+To download your dashboard in JSON format, refer to the [Export a Dashboard](export-a-dashboard.md) topic.

 ## Procedure